google/struct2tensor/README.md

 ## Creating a PIP package.

 The struct2tensor PIP package is useful for creating models.
-It works with either tensorflow 2.0 or tensorflow 1.15.0.
+It works with tensorflow 2.x.

 In order to unify the process, we recommend compiling struct2tensor inside a docker container.